China January-August property investment growth quickens to 5.4 percent

 "Rises in property prices have initially been contained," NBS spokesperson Sheng Laiyun said at a news conference.

-A housing glut continued to take its toll in smaller centres such as rustbelt city Shenyang, which implemented looser buying conditions in an effort to ramp up demand.
+A housing glut continued to take its toll in smaller centers such as rustbelt city Shenyang, which implemented looser buying conditions in an effort to ramp up demand.

 "Micro policies at the local level are expected to be implemented to help grow sales in these cities, but a broad policy by the central government to encourage that is unlikely," said HSBC's Ma.